 We are lovers of carbs around here, and for this board, the main carb is the beloved tortilla chip.
 It’s versatile, and just the tool for all those wonderful dips.

-You could also put soft tortilla shells (I love the mini ones!) around the board for variety.
+You could also put soft tortilla shells (I love the mini ones!) around the board, especially if you have items to fill them with like spicy black beans.

 Here are a few tips for assembling a beautiful cheese board that will impress your friends and family.
 Trust me, it looks like a lot more effort than it is!